Ken Takakura

 Ken Takakura (高倉 健, Takakura Ken), born Takeichi Oda (小田 剛一, Oda Takeichi), was a Japanese actor and singer who appeared in over 200 films.
 Affectionately referred to as "Ken-san" by audiences, he was best known for his brooding style and the stoic presence he brought to his roles.
 He won the Japan Academy Prize for Outstanding Performance by an Actor in a Leading Role four times, tied with Koji Yakusho for the most ever.
 Takakura additionally received the Japanese Medal of Honor with purple ribbon in 1998, the Person of Cultural Merit award in 2006, and the Order of Culture in 2013.

-Life and career
+Life

 Takakura was born in Nakama, Fukuoka in 1931.
-He attended Tochiku High School in nearby Yahata City, where he was a member of the boxing team and English society.
+He was the second of four siblings, two of whom were sons and two of whom were daughters.
+His father, Toshiro Oda, was a former Imperial Japanese Navy officer, serving on the battleship Hiei during World War II, and mother, Takano was a teacher.
+As child he suffered from disease, encouraged by his father, Tadahi joined sports when He attended Tochiku High School in nearby Yahata City, where he was a member of the boxing team and English society.
 It was around this time that he gained his streetwise swagger and tough-guy persona watching yakuza movies.
 This subject was covered in one of his most famous movies, Showa Zankyo-den (Remnants of Chivalry in the Showa Era), in which he played an honorable old-school yakuza among the violent post-war gangs.
 After graduating from Meiji University in Tokyo, Takakura attended an audition on impulse in 1955 at the Toei Film Company while applying for a managerial position.